Genusbiz/docs/users/search-and-refine/index.md

+---
+title: Search and refine using Genus App Platform
+description: How end users can search and refine their searches using Genus App Platform
+author: OleGrytdal
+---
 # Search and refine

 Genus Desktop offers a number of ways to search in your business data.
 Anyone at any business or technical skill level across your corporation can search a large number of objects by simply opening an existing search.
 You can find objects by providing criteria with a simple search, or you can use a multi-step advanced search to execute more sophisticated search operations.
 Furthermore, you can search for objects with a given property or a given event, and consolidate the results into a uniform format and listing.